Skip to main content

 A road segment's geometry is a representation of the road which, in many cases, approximates the physical centerline of the section of road being modeled.
 Road segments support modeling the road network at a range of granularities.
 For example, a single road segment can represent:

-• bidirectional street including all of its lanes and sidewalks
+• bidirectional street including all of its sidewalks

 • sidewalk by itself